Queer contemporary art of the Middle East and North Africa: Drag

 In the past decade, the Lebanese queer community has quickly developed a flourishing drag scene in Beirut.
-Bassem Feghali, a popular Lebanese comedian in the 1990s and 2000s, is considered to be a trailblazer in the Arab drag scene with his female celebrity impersonations.
+Bassem Feghali, a popular Lebanese comedian in the 1990´s and 2000´s, is considered to be a trailblazer in the Arab drag scene with his female celebrity impersonations.
 Because of the importance of performance and extravagance in Lebanese culture, Feghali was met with praise across generations.
 Queer friendly bars that host drag shows and other queer events are largely considered the Lebanese queer community's safe space.
 The up-and-coming Lebanese drag scene gives queer performance artists a safer and more legitimate place to be able to explore intersections between their Arab and queer identities through drag performance.
 Lebanese cultural icons like Fairuz, Sabah, and Haifa Wehbe have influenced numerous drag queens in Beirut's drag scene.
 Through deriving inspiration from Arab icons, drag artists view themselves as helping emphasize the important influence of Arab culture on queer Arab culture.

 For several years, Madam Tayoush, a Palestinian drag queen, hosted "Jerusalem is Burning," a series of "monthly radical queer drag ball parties."
 Palestinian drag artists used performance spaces as a way to resist Zionist "exotification" of Palestinian bodies and condemn Palestinian society's perception of people existing outside of a conservative conception of the gender binary.
 During one of her performances, Madam Tayoush had the Palestinian and Israeli audience spell out an Arabic word one letter after the other, only to reveal that they all just spelled out "ihtilal," the Arabic word for occupation.
-Dressing up in elaborate and beautiful attire as well as creating and performing drag shows that celebrate Palestinian queer identity gives queer Palestinian drag artists the opportunity to define themself in the broader Palestinian and Israeli community as something more nuanced than just "activists" or "victims."
+Dressing up in elaborate and beautiful attire as well as creating and performing drag shows that celebrate Palestinian queer identity gives queer Palestinian drag artists the opportunity to define themselves in the broader Palestinian and Israeli community as something more nuanced than just "activists" or "victims."

+A prominent figure in Tunisia´s queer community, Khookha McQueer is a drag queen and entertainer whose performances have helped create space for LGBTQ+ self-expression and community.
+She is an advocate against legislation which prohibits or limits sexual freedom and gender expression such as Article 230, a law dating back to the French colonial period which criminalizes same-sex sexual activity.
+She also raises awareness about sexual health and LGBTQ+ rights.
+McQueer's framing of Pride considers it not only as a public event but as an ongoing struggle for inclusion and recognition.
+Here, she highlights how experiences of race, colorism, and social inequality have shaped queer identity in Tunisia and argues for better self-representation for queer Tunisians.